 These results pave the way to the study of polariton spinor condensates with enhanced magnetic properties.
 Under strong excitation we observe a non-linear transition to a non-equilibrium polariton condensate (Fig. 1b).
 We demonstrate that the condensation threshold strongly depends on magnetic field.
 Moreover, the onset of the condensation can be changed by the external magnetic field - with increasing magnetic field the emission from the condensate can be switched on and off.
 Magnetic field introduces the imbalance between spin-up and spin-down polariton densities by tending to align the spins.
 Therefore, it is an important parameter that allows tuning the interactions between polaritons and influences critical conditions for polariton condensation.
-This is particularly revealed by the polarization properties of the condensate.
+This is particularly revealed by the polarization properties of the condensate, which are also strongly affected by magnetic field.
+At zero magnetic field we observe linearly polarized condensate.
 As magnetic field increase the condensate becomes elliptically polarized and it's energy is close to the dominant σ^+ circular polarization.
 Our results open now a wide possibility to experimentally study the magnetic interactions in exciton-polariton non-equilibrium condensates.